jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

    :width: 600
    :align: center

-1. "Header is 1st row?" - you are able to make the option selected or not and according to the choice data from csv will be parsed differently
+1. "Header 1st row?" - you are able to make the option selected or not and according to the choice data from csv will be parsed differently

 By clicking on "Change delimiter" button additional configuration options open